 5.5 The term of office for all elected members of the Council is four years.
 No individual may serve for more than two consecutive periods on the Council and the term of office of the president is limited to one period of four years.
-The term of office for the President, Vice Presidents and the ACCO representative starts on 1 January in the year immediately following the preceding General Assembly.
+The term of office for the President, Vice Presidents and the ACCO representative starts on 1 January in the year immediately following their election.
+For the purposes of this section a single term of two years or less shall not be considered as a term of office.
+(Adopted by General Assembly 13 May 2007).